alicia-mathew/G42-Diabetes-Project/README.md

 Run the _**_1_prep_for_ML.py**_ file.
 This does the following:
 1. Clean dataframe, only keep relevant columns.
 2. Sort columns based on whether they contain continuous, categorical, mixed, or object data.
-3. Assign diabetes class labels
+3. Assign diabetes class labels (not diabetic - 0 | diabetic - 1 | prediabetic - 2)
 4. Restrict dataset to patients from 1999-2014 year brackets (just like the paper did).
 5. Drop columns not considered features to classify diabetes.
 6. Separate predictors, X, and labels, y, which are used to train ML models.